 The holy grail is, then, how can we predict risk effectively?
 This is a huge focus of many research initiatives and is being address at many levels – drug target, molecule, patient, population.
 With the recent flourishing of AI/ML, we’ve seen a blossoming of models to enable risk prediction.

 There is ongoing work at the FDA to develop models that can predict adverse events (AEs) using post-market safety data, for new drugs coming on the market.
-Two papers published this year use a combination of AI/ML tools, including NLP, ensemble models and classification algorithms.
-Both papers build upon pilot work.
+Several recent papers use a combination of AI/ML tools, including NLP, ensemble models and classification algorithms.
+Some of the research build upon pilot work.
 The pilot study of six drugs demonstrated that pharmacological target AE profiles, based on marketed drugs, can be used to predict unlabelled adverse events for a new drug at the time of approval.

 Addition of chemical similarity and mechanism of action

 Daluwatte et al (2020) take this research forward by using additional features in their ML model, including structural similarity, target similarity and time on market, as well as profiles of adverse events from FDA drug labels and from literature.
 These features were used to train a Naïve Bayes classifier, with 10,000 bootstrapping steps.
 This approach predicts 53 serious adverse events with high positive predictive values where well-characterized target-event relationships exist.
 However, adverse events that may be idiosyncratic or related to secondary target effects were not so well predicted.

 Adverse event extraction from range of data sources feeds Target-Adverse event profiles predictions